-Pratikshya Bohra-Mishra is a Postdoctoral Research Associate with the STEP program in the Woodrow Wilson School.
+Pratikshya Bohra-Mishra is a Postdoctoral Researcher with the STEP program in the Woodrow Wilson School.
 Pratikshya received her PhD in Demography and Public Policy from the Woodrow Wilson School and the Office of Population Research in May 2011.
-As a Researcher at STEP, she is currently exploring the human response to climate change with a primary focus on the link between human migration patterns and climate change.
+As a researcher at STEP, she is currently exploring the human response to climate change with a primary focus on identifying the link between human migration patterns and climate change.

-PUBLICATIONS IN PEER-REVIEWED JOURNALS AND EDITED BOOK CHAPTER
+PUBLICATIONS IN PEER-REVIEWED ACADEMIC JOURNALS AND EDITED BOOK CHAPTERS

 WORK IN PROGRESS

-Bohra-Mishra, Pratikshya, Michael Oppenheimer, Ruohong Cai, Rachel Licker and Solomon Hsiang.
+Bohra-Mishra, Pratikshya, Ruohong Cai, Rachel Licker, Michael Oppenheimer and Solomon Hsiang.
 "Migration and Climate Change: the Case of Philippines."

 Cai, Ruohong, Michael Oppenheimer, Rachel Licker and Pratikshya Bohra-Mishra.
 “Environmental Problems and Migration Intention.”